Now is an exciting time to be Boring in Norfolk!

 A team of students called The Warwick Boring Team are heading to LA next month to compete in Elon Musk’s the Boring Company’s tunnelling competition.
 They will build their tunnelling machine and test it against competitors to get top spot.

-A group of thirty students, knows the Warwick Boring team at University of Warwick have been working on the innovative tunnelling technology – The Boring Machine to make our transport greener, cheaper and faster in the future.
+A group of thirty students, known as the Warwick Boring team at the University of Warwick have been working on the innovative tunnelling technology – The Boring Machine to make our transport greener, cheaper and faster in the future.

 All teams are set to build their own prototypes and demonstrate its operation to build 30m long and 500mm wide tunnels.

 Warwick Boring team is supported by several industry experts as well as university academics.
 Team members are STEM students, from various fields including mechanical, electrical, system engineering, physics and mathematics.
 Lots of them have received various international awards (i.e NASA Space Settlement Competition winners, etc.), prestigious scholarships, lead international voluntary projects and gained required experience from companies like (Jaguar Land Rover, Atkins, etc.)

 Ahead of the final event taking place in September near Los Angeles, Constructionarium Ltd is hosting tunnelling trials at its site in Bircham Newton, Norfolk.
 Their 19-acre site provides similar soil types that the tunnel boring machine will be encountering during the finals.
 Julia Stevens, Chief Exec commented “Constructionarium is delighted to be involved with this exciting project by providing a testing ground to enable final calibrations and preparations to be made.
 Alongside our traditional learning, our bespoke facility provides a great testing ground to help prove, test and showcase innovative built environment ideas and prototypes.”